jharner/rspark-docker/README.md

 Before beginning, launch Terminal.app on the Mac or git bash on Windows (start typing bash from the Start menu to find it).
 Once running, you should be in your home directory.
 Type `pwd` to verify.
 Stay there or `cd` to wherever you want `rspark-docker` installed.

-The `rspark` environment can be installed by cloning `rsaprk-docker` from GitHub.
+The `rspark` environment can be installed by cloning `rspark-docker` from GitHub.
 Run the following command in the terminal:
 ```
 git clone https://github.com/jharner/rspark-docker.git
 ```
 This should only be run the first time.

-Note: Alternately, the `rspark-docker` repo can be cloned by clicking on the `Clone or download` green button and then clicking on the `Open on Desktop`.
+Note: Alternately, the `rspark-docker` repo can be cloned by clicking on the `Clone or download` green button and then clicking on the `Open on Desktop` in top level of the remote `rspark-docker` repo (this page).

 ### Running `rspark-docker`